 6. Display the Logs

 You can check the logs whenever you want to see the changes you’ve made to your repository.
-Simply use the git log command for doing this from the Linux terminal.
+Use the git log command from the Linux terminal to do this.

 $ git log $ git log --file

 The first example will show generalized information on your git commits.
 Use the second command to view changes in a specific file only.
 You can add more options like the

 --log-size option or even search commits using regular expressions.

 A git branch represents an independent line of development in your project.
 You can easily check your current branch using the git branch command.
 It will display the active branch where you develop new features or modify older ones.

 The output will mark the current branch using an asterisk (*) sign.

 You can easily reset the current repository and working directory to a known state.
 The git reset command will adjust the HEAD reference to a specific commit and will update the index to match this particular commit accordingly.